KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 ### Filtering Out Unknown Instance Extension Names

-In some cases, an implementation may support instance extensions that are not supported by the loader.
+In some cases, a driver may support instance extensions that are not supported by the loader.
 For the above reasons, the loader will filter out the names of these unknown instance extensions when an application calls `vkEnumerateInstanceExtensionProperties`.